jarylc/Docker-Hosts-Sync/README.md

 ### Features
 - Super lightweight, final docker image based on `scratch`!
-- Updates only on container creation and destruction, doesn't waste resources by checking periodically (i.e. every 5 seconds).
+- Updates only on container start and destruction, doesn't waste resources by checking periodically (i.e. every 5 seconds).
 - `EXIT_RESET` flag to set if changes to `/etc/hosts/` should be reset on exit.

 ### Environment Variables